MacNite/HiveScale/docs/wiring.md

 - Set adjustable converters to the correct output voltage before connecting the ESP32.
 - Keep the load-cell analog wiring away from switching regulators and LTE antenna/power wiring.
 - Use one common ground reference, but route high-current modem and solar paths with wider traces or wires.
-- For the breakout PCB, review `pcb-design/README.md` and `pcb-design/todo-list.md` before ordering prototypes.
+- For the breakout PCB, review `pcb-design/README.md` before ordering prototypes.

 ---